-- Don’t use money transfer services or any means of sending funds to someone you don’t know personally.
+- Don’t send money to someone you don’t know personally.

 - Don’t send large sums all at once if you feel you have to send money.

-- Use reputable services—such as Remitly—that can offer security protections.
+- Use reputable services—such as Remitly—that offer security protections.

 - Keep malware protection on your computer.
 Fraudsters may try to hack you to get personal information.

 - Avoid sellers that have low ratings or won’t provide payment options such as credit cards or other traceable methods.

 - Contact family members at known phone numbers to avoid “stranded loved one” money transfer scams.